kubernetes-sigs/gateway-api/geps/gep-2162/index.md

 GatewayClassStatus.
 If the source of features are not inferred (manually provided, or undefined) the conformance suite will block the report from being submitted.

+#### Reporting Mesh features

+As Mesh doesn't have functionality (yet) to populate SupportedFeatures in the Status, they can be tested for compliance by using Conformance Profiles, or manually providing features for test using `--supported-features` flag.
+Conformance suite will determine if the implementation doesn't support GatewayClass and validate that report is run for the Mesh features and NOT block the report.

+#### Staying Compliant

+SupportedFeatures will become available starting 1.4 release as a standard feature, which means that all implementors will be expected to define and populate SupportedFeatures in the GatewayClass' Status.
+Conformance test suite will be based on inferring supported features from GatewayClassStatus, meaning if you want to generate passing report, above mentioned feature should be implemented.

+Grace period is till 1.5 release.
+After that, we'll flip flag for Conformance tests that will block all the reports for implementations that do not populate SupportedFeatures in GatewayClassStatus.
+So, if you want your implementation to remain compliant, SupportedFeatures should be implemented before 1.5 release.

 ## Followups

 Before we make the changes we need to;